 No party to this appeal has filed an application for an interlocutory appeal pursuant to Rules 9 or 10 of the Rules of Appellate Procedure, and the order appealed from the trial court was not made final pursuant to Tenn.
 R. Civ.
-P. 54.02.
+P. 54.02.2 formal opinion would have no precedential value.
+When a case is decided by memorandum opinion it shall be designated 'MEMORANDUM OPINION,' shall not be published, and shall not be cited or relied on for any reason in any unrelated case."

-A final judgment is "one that resolves all the issues in the case, 'leaving nothing else for the trial court to do.""
+A final judgment is "one that resolves all the issues in the case, 'leaving nothing else for the trial court to do."
 In re Estate of Henderson, 121 S.W.3d 643, 645